Getting to the cPanel Email Archives and Files

 app.run(debug=True)

-Web Interface for Email File Viewer
+Web-Based Email File Viewer Interface

-HTML and JavaScript for Display
+JavaScript and HTML for Display

 <!DOCTYPE html>